SUNET/cnaas-nms/docs/reporef/index.rst

   Changing the name of a VLAN group will impact all access-interfaces that point to that group-name resulting in loss of configuration.
   It is recommended to carefully plan VLAN group names to avoid unintended configuration changes.

+  Only VLANs that are actually defined on a switch will be configured for interfaces that reference VLAN groups.

 vxlan.yml examples
 ^^^^^^^^^^^^^^^^^^